Fazalkadivar21/Gossips/README.md

-# Gossips - A Secure Chat Platform for Cat Lovers
+# Gossips - A Secure Chat Platform for Code Lovers

 Gossips is a secure, real-time chat application designed for cat lovers!
 Built with modern technologies, it ensures smooth communication through polling-based message fetching and secure password encryption.